 What is the capacity for The Old Granary & Shepherd's Hut?

 The Old Granary accommodates up to 6 people plus a travel cot, laid out over 3 bedrooms, all with King-Sized beds, 2 en-suite with one with a separate bathroom.
-The Shepherds Hut, which may be rented in conjunction with The Old Granary, can sleep up to two people in a full-size double bed.
+Their new Shepherds Hut will be available from early 2024 and will be available to rent either with the barn or on its own.

 What can guests enjoy when staying in the Matlock area?